-Space Statistics is a Matterport Cloud feature that shows how many people have viewed your Matterport Spaces.
+Space statistics is a Matterport Cloud feature that shows how many people have viewed your Matterport Spaces.

 Your statistics are updated on a daily basis.
 If you're having trouble viewing your statistics, try the steps below:

 - Log out and log back in

-- Temporarily disable any ad blocker plugins
+- Temporarily disable any ad blocker plugin

 - Login with a different web browser